opentripplanner/OpenTripPlanner/docs/Bibliography.md

-# Routing
+# Routing Bibliography

 This is a list of articles, dissertations, and books that have inspired and informed both the existing OTP routing engine and some ongoing experiments.

 Currently, OTP uses a single time-dependent (as opposed to time-expanded) graph that contains both street and transit networks.
-Walk-only and bicycle-only trips are generally planned using the A* algorithm with a Euclidean heuristic.
-Walk+Transit or Bike+Transit trips are planned using Multiobjective A* and the Tung-Chew heuristic (a graph grown backward from the destination providing a lower bound on aggregate weight) for queue ordering.
+Walk-only and bicycle-only trips are generally planned using the A-star algorithm with a Euclidean heuristic.
+Walk+Transit or Bike+Transit trips are planned using A-star with the Tung-Chew heuristic (i.e. a graph grown backward from the destination providing a lower bound on aggregate weight) for queue ordering.
+Currently we are performing single-variable generalized cost optimization, which is not ideal.
+We should be performing Pareto optimization on at least two variables (generalized cost and time) but will need to do some optimizations and check performance.

-Please feel free to add references or summaries!

 ## Path Search Speedup Techniques